biolab/scorange-hugo/content/blog/2019-03-pancreas-Baron-CellSyst2016.md

 {{% figure src="/blog_img/2019-03-20/blog-1-1-2.png" %}}
 \

-Firstly, we need to load, order and nominalise our data.
+Firstly, we need to load, organise and nominalise our data.
 To achieve this, we use the Load Data widget followed by the Genes (don't forget to set organism to <i>Mus Musculus</i>) and the Create Class widget, which enables us to use the cell types as characterised by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> as a control of our clustering.
 We normalise the data using the Single Cell Preprocess widget.
 Alternatively you can use Single Cell Datasets widget and load the Pancreas cells in mouse dataset with it.

 \
 {{% figure src="/blog_img/2019-03-20/blog-1-2-1.png" %}}